What is a systems integrator?

 Once accepted, the vendor can help the SI in a number of ways (in addition to what was mentioned earlier).
 For example, the SI can participate in co-marketing activities, enablement trainings, and even get direct access to the vendor’s C-suite.

-Why are system integrators important?
+Why are systems integrators important?

 Here are just a few benefits from partnering with SIs.